Tips to Prepare Food in Advance for Parties

-Main dishes usually take a little more work, but you can handle most or all of that prep work if you choose your main dishes wisely.
+Main dishes usually take the most time and effort, but you can handle much of the prep work if you choose your main dishes wisely.
 Some meats are best cooked right before you serve them, while others reheat well if you cook them in advance.

 Here are some easy dessert ideas that you can make ahead of time:

 - Homemade ice cream sandwiches: Spread softened ice cream between two chocolate chip cookies.
 Add sprinkles, chocolate chips or candy pieces along the ice cream edges.
 Wrap the individual cookie sandwiches in plastic, and store them in the refrigerator.

 - Brownies: Bake a pan of your favorite brownies the day before the party for an easy dessert.
 Add caramel swirls, nuts, chocolate chips, candy pieces or chocolate chip cookie dough to the batter to make the brownies special.